Tsikoviski/Handheld_tracking_app/README.md

-# MPS Radio Tracking App
+# Handheld Tracking App

-MPS Radio Tracking App is a Flask-based web application designed to manage the tracking of radios at a port and harbor facility.
+Handheld Tracking App is a Flask-based web application designed to manage the tracking of radios at a port and harbor facility.
 It allows port workers to log in, view available radios, issue radios to users, and track the status of issued radios.

 ## Features